Jobs

 It’s a functional method, Swider says, but a faulty one.
 What follows a team of classmates taking on a career fair is a classic case of social information processing.

-“The study identifies that how applicants go through the is meaningfully impacted by what their friends think about those organizations,” Swider explained.
+“The study identifies that how applicants go through the recruitment process is meaningfully impacted by what their friends think about those organizations,” Swider explained.
 “That can be positive in the form of learning.
 But that can also be negative in the form of social influence and pressure to conform to what your friend group thinks about a certain organization.”

 Throughout the interview process, it’s inevitable that friends will swap notes about the different companies they’ve met, offering opinions and advice.
 However, one student’s experience may not be applicable to their friend, and the resulting bias could be damaging.